Use the Pray event (found above) to pray as a family sometime during the week.

 Questions:

 What are our sins comparable to?
-What do they keep us from?

 What are the effects of Reconciliation?
 Because of this what is a good habit of how often to receive the sacrament?